Valenti (song): Commercial performance

 "Valenti" was a commercial success in Japan.
 The single peaked at number two on both the daily and weekly Oricon Singles Chart, making it her highest charting-single at the time, and would go on to become her highest-selling single in the country with over 202,000 physical copies sold.
 The physical single was certified gold by the Recording Industry Association of Japan (RIAJ) in September 2002 for shipments of over 200,000 units.
 On the year-end Oricon Singles Chart, "Valenti" was ranked the 65th best-selling single in the country during 2002.
 In December 2016, the digital version was certified gold for having surpassed 100,000 units in digital downloads.

 Promotion

 Following the release of Miracle, BoA performed the song on several South Korean music programs.
-On November 10, 2002, she received a music program award on SBS's Inkigayo.
 At her first Kōhaku Uta Gassen appearance on New Year's Eve of that year, BoA made a performance with the song.
 On March 27, 2003, BoA embarked on her 1st Live Tour: 2003 – Valenti, which spanned six shows in Osaka, Nagoya, and Tokyo.
 On May 17, BoA performed the song along with "No. 1" at the Dream Concert in Seoul.

+Accolades

+On November 10, 2002, BoA received a music program award on SBS's Inkigayo for "Valenti".
+Its music video received a nomination for Best Pop Video at the 2003 MTV Video Music Awards Japan.